chaiminwoo0223/DrugEscape-Backend/README.md

 ![Mypage](https://github.com/DrugEscape/DrugEscape-Backend/assets/112475136/b65fe952-3958-4794-a28e-5a19c9f268fd)

 ## Next Steps
-* Firebase ensures more secure user data management, including login functionality.
+* Ensuring more secure and convenient user data management using Firebase.
-* Flutter supports easily accessible mobile services for users.
+* Providing mobile services that are more easily accessible to users through Flutter.
 * Enhancing UI/UX for users to provide an improved web experience.

 ## Team DrugEscape